What is this medicine?

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-What may interact with this medicine?Do not take this medicine with any of the following medications:
+Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 Visit your doctor or health care professional for regular checks on your progress.
 This prescription requires that you follow special procedures with your doctor and pharmacy.
 You will need to have a new written prescription from your doctor or health care professional every time you need a refill.

 This medicine may affect your concentration, or hide signs of tiredness.
 Until you know how this drug affects you, do not drive, ride a bicycle, use machinery, or do anything that needs mental alertness.
 If you are having trouble sleeping, and this continues to be a regular and bothersome side effect, contact your health care provider to discuss your options.

 Tell your doctor or health care professional if this medicine loses its effects, or if you feel you need to take more than the prescribed amount.
 Do not change the dosage without talking to your doctor or health care professional.
 Do not suddenly stop your medicine.